-To maintain exact capacity reservation states of core interfaces the update cases presented in the previous section require significant amount of computation in the bandwidth broker system and makes the VPN connection acceptance or expansion complicated in certain situations.
-In case I, to admit a new connection existing connections not only reduced rates at edges, but the core capacity inventory were updated for every single conthection at appropriate interfaces.
+To maintain exact capacity reservation states of core interfaces the update cases presented in the previous section require a significant amount of computation in the Bandwidth Broker system and makes the VPN connection acceptance or expansion complicated in certain situations.
+In case I, to admit a new connection existing connections not only reduced rates at edges, but the core capacity inventory was updated for every single connection at the appropriate interfaces.
 Even worse, in case IV, existing connections were required to renegotiate for capacity expansion at several core interfaces and a success in renegotiation triggered several core capacity updates.

-Although the purpose of virtual core update is to make reservation at core accurate and consistent with edge provisioning, such complexities can actually be avoided while still guaranteeing the bandwidth promised at edge.
-In fact, we can simply update the appropriate core interfaces with the minimum guaranteed bandwidth each time a VPN connection is accepted and releasing the same if terminated.
-This is done by taking advantage of the fact that in range based SLA only lower bound capacity needs to be guaranteed and multiplexing effect in the core leaves enough room to adopt more aggressive approach and actually accommodate more connections than is possible if $C{user(i)}$ is used for virtual core updates.
+Although the purpose of virtual core updates is to make reservations at the core accurate and consistent with edge provisioning, such complexities can actually be avoided while still guaranteeing the bandwidth promised at the edge.
+In fact, we can simply update the appropriate core interfaces with the minimum guaranteed bandwidth each time a VPN connection is accepted and release the same if terminated.
+This is done by taking advantage of the fact that with range-based SLAs only lower bound capacity needs to be guaranteed and the multiplexing effect in the core leaves enough room to adopt a more aggressive approach and actually accommodate more connections than it is possible if $C{user(i)}$ is used for virtual core updates.

-Fig. 6.
-Worst case Scenario.
+Figure 6: Worst Case Scenario.
 If all connections send traffic at max. configured rate some of them might not get minimum guaranteed capacity